-No plant has made quite such an impression in American culture in recent years as the pancake plant.
-Also called a Chinese money plant, coin plant, or missionary plant, this cute, easy-care houseplant with flat, round, succulent leaves has a history of being shared between friends.
+No plant has made such an impression on American culture in recent years as the pancake plant.
+Also called a Chinese money plant, coin plant, or missionary plant, this cute, easy-care houseplant with flat, round succulent leaves has a history of being shared between friends.

-Long cultivated in China, pilea peperomioides was brought to Europe by a Norwegian missionary in the 1940s—hence some of its many nicknames.
-Since a healthy, happy pilea peperomioides will readily produce offsets, or baby plants, from its roots and stems, home gardeners would typically share and trade new plants they’d propagated from the offsets.
+Long cultivated in China, Pilea peperomioides was brought to Europe by a Norwegian missionary in the 1940s—hence some of its many nicknames.
+Since a healthy, happy pancake plant will readily produce offsets, or baby plants, from its roots and stems, home gardeners typically share and trade new plants they've propagated from the offsets.

-Since the houseplant trend exploded in recent years, supply for pilea peperomioides has caught up with demand, and commercial growers have started raising them for sale.
-If you don’t have access to a friend or neighbor’s pilea peperomioides offset, you can purchase one at your local nursery, garden center, or houseplant store.
+Since the houseplant trend exploded in recent years, supply for Pilea peperomioides has caught up with demand, and commercial growers have started raising them for sale.
+If you don't have access to a friend or neighbor's pancake plant offset, you can purchase one at your local nursery, garden center, or houseplant store.

-When purchasing a pilea peperomioides plant, choose a full, healthy-looking specimen.
+When purchasing a pancake plant, choose a full, healthy-looking specimen.
 Be sure to check and see if any of the plants already have offsets growing from the central stem or in the soil.
 You’ll have plant babies to propagate and share much sooner this way.